trizin/NFT-Marketplace-on-Avalanche/README.md

 }
 ```

-> Note: Secure random-number generation in blockchain is a very difficult problem.
+> Note: Secure random-number generation in the blockchain is a very difficult problem.
 Our method here is insecure, but since this is just an example, it will be good enough for our purposes.

 The logic here is very simple.

 - User calls the getItem() function and pays 0.5 AVAX
 - The value of the token is determined using a random number.
-- The token is minted to user.
+- The token is minted to the user.

 And that's all.